Are your WordPress contact forms working properly?

 - The second method uses OAuth Authentication.
 This method is secure and doesn’t require a premium plugin.

-- The third method is to manually enter Gmail SMTP settings.
-In general, we don’t recommend this method because it’s less secure.
+- The third method is to manually configure the Gmail SMTP settings.
+In general, we don’t recommend this method as it’s less secure.
+It involves using a saved password instead of Google’s modern OAuth system, which can be a security risk if not handled carefully.

 Method 1: Setting Up Gmail to Send WordPress Emails Using One-Click Install